 c1 = acad.model.AddCircle(APoint(100, 100), 100)

-3. Working of polar array
+Concept of a polar array in AutoCAD

 AutoCAD determines the distance from the array’s center point to a reference point on the last object selected.
 The reference point used depends on the type of object previously selected.
 AutoCAD uses the center point of a circle or arc, the insertion point of a block or shape, the start point of the text, and one endpoint of a line or trace.